ml-dev-bench/ml-dev-bench/README.md

 **What is the performance of different agents on these tasks?**

-We currently evaluate 3 agents (ReAct, OpenHands, and AIDE) using 3 models (Claude 3.5 Sonnet, GPT-4o, and Gemini 1.5 Pro) on 30 tasks.
+We currently evaluate 3 agents (ReAct, OpenHands, and AIDE) using 3 models (Claude 3.5 Sonnet, GPT-4o, and Gemini 2.0 Flash) on 30 tasks.
 ![Agent Results](./docs/images/agent_results.png)

 **What are the common failures across agents?**